Posts tagged ‘buying a new forklift’

 - Is your engine or transmission going bad?
 It can cost thousands of dollars to repair a failing engine or transmission.
 Do the math before you spend the money on repairs -you might want to spend your budget on a new lift truck with the latest technology.

 Our best advice is to start this process well before needing a new forklift.
 A planned purchase where you budget and research before you buy is ideal.
 A surprise last-minute purchase when your forklift breaks down during your busiest season is not.

 Need help figuring out if it’s the right time to replace your forklift or forklift fleet?
 Let us help.
 Click here to contact us today.

 There are a lot of forklift brands, so how do you determine which one is best for your business and your forklift operators?
 There are many reasons to consider Toyota, including results from a side-by-side comparison of Toyota’s 3-Wheel electric forklift and the competition.

-To make it easy to see all the advantages of buying a Toyota electric forklift, we compiled a handy list for you.
+We compiled a handy list for you to make it easy to see all the advantages of buying a Toyota electric forklift.
 Here’s why you should consider Toyota first when purchasing an electric forklift.